 On the government side, of particular importance is UN Environment's relationship with the government of China.
-UN Environment has a history of working with China to promote South-South Cooperation through a number of projects funded by China Trust Fund for the Environment.
-China's own policy guidance on building the Belt and Road stresses that projects should promote green and low-carbon infrastructure and ecological conservation, protect biodiversity, and take climate change impacts into account, and they consider UN Environment to be a key partner in promoting the Sustainable Development of the Belt and Road Initiative.
-To that end, UN Environment signed a Memorandum of Understanding with China's Ministry of Environmental Protection in December 2016 in which the two parties agreed to cooperate to promote a sustainable Belt and Road.
+UN Environment Programme has a history of working with China to promote South-South Cooperation through a number of projects funded by China Trust Fund for the Environment.
+China's own policy guidance on building the Belt and Road, including

+"The Belt and Road Ecological and Environmental Cooperation Plan" and "Guidance on Promoting Green Belt and Road", stresses that projects should promote green and lowcarbon infrastructure and ecological conservation, protect biodiversity, and take climate change impacts into account, and they consider UN Environment Programme to be a key partner in promoting the Sustainable Development of the Belt and Road Initiative.
+To that end, UN Environment Programme signed a Memorandum of Understanding with China's Ministry of Environmental Protection in December 2016 in which the two parties agreed to cooperate to promote a sustainable Belt and Road.

-We are also working together to launch an International Coalition for Green Development on the Belt and Road that will help facilitate China's engagement with a wide range of stakeholders globally.
+UN Environment Programme and the Chinese Ministry of Environmental Protection are also working together to launch an International Coalition for Green Development on the Belt and Road (the Coalition) that will help facilitate China's engagement with a wide range of stakeholders globally.
 Similarly, China's Ministry of Commerce has dedicated a portion of its South-South cooperation funding to supporting UN Environment's sustainable Belt and Road work.